Skip to main content

 A tabby cat reaching one paw up toward the camera

 With time and some vigilance, you may be able to reduce the number of items that your cat knocks over.
-Remember, though, that cats may knock things over in an effort to explore them.
+Remember, though, that cats may mess with things in an effort to explore them.
 This is natural!
 Sometimes, the best thing that you can do is to make sure that your belongings are protected and out of your cat’s reach.
 Keep surfaces clear and avoid items that could harm your cat if he gets a hold of them, like breakable glass objects or lit candles.
-If you need to keep items out, keep them well away from the surface edge.
+If you need to keep items out, store them well away from the surface edge.
 Good luck!

 Paige Cerulli